sambanova/ai-starter-kit/README.md

 Begin by deploying your LLM of choice (e.g. Llama 3 8B, etc) to an endpoint for inference in SambaStudio.
 Use either the GUI or CLI, as described in the [SambaStudio endpoint documentation](https://docs.sambanova.ai/sambastudio/latest/endpoints.html).

-Integrate your LLM deployed on SambaStudio with this AI starter kit updating API information for the SambaNova LLM

-These are represented as configurable variables in the environment variables file in `ai-starter-kit/.env`.
+Integrate your LLM deployed on SambaStudio with this AI starter kit by updating the API information for the SambaNova LLM.
+These are represented as configurable variables in the environment variables file in `ai-starter-kit/.env`:

 - Create the `.env` file at `ai-starter-kit/.env` if it doesn't exist.
 - Set your SambaStudio variables, For example, enter an endpoint with the URL